Randy Orton: The Legacy (2008–2010)

 Orton then began a rivalry with Kofi Kingston, whom Orton blamed for him losing the WWE Championship due to Kingston interfering in his match with Cena to chase away Rhodes and DiBiase.
 On the November 16 episode of Raw, Orton and Kingston engaged in a brawl that ended with Kingston putting Orton through a table in the crowd.
 Both men were named captains for their respective teams at Survivor Series on November 22, where Kingston's team defeated Orton's team after Orton was last eliminated by Kingston.
 The two traded victories over each on following episodes of Raw, leading to a match at TLC: Tables, Ladders & Chairs on December 13, which Orton won.
-The next night, he competed in a tournament to crown the 2009 Superstar of the Year, defeating The Undertaker by countout in the first round after interference from Legacy to advance to the finals later that night, where he lost to Cena.
-Orton won a triple threat match on the January 11, 2010, episode of Raw, with help from Rhodes and DiBiase, for the right to challenge Sheamus at the Royal Rumble on January 31 for the WWE Championship.
+At Royal Rumble, Orton started a storyine with The Legacy after Rhodes costed him the WWE Championship in a match against Sheamus.
 Orton lost by disqualification when Rhodes interfered, which prompted Orton to attack both Rhodes and DiBiase after the match.
-On the February 15 episode of Raw, Orton was again disqualified in a non-title rematch when Legacy interfered.
-Orton and DiBiase both competed in the WWE Championship Elimination Chamber match at Elimination Chamber on February 21, where DiBiase eliminated Orton after hitting him with a pipe Rhodes had given him.
-The next night on the February 22 episode of Raw, during a six-man tag team match, Orton attacked them in retaliation, turning face for the first time since 2005.
-At WrestleMania XXVI on March 28, Orton defeated Rhodes and DiBiase in a triple threat match.
+The feud continued in the Elimination Chamber match at Elimination Chamber, where both Orton and DiBiase participated.
+DiBiase eliminated Orton after hitting him with a pipe Rhodes had given him.
+A match between the three was booked at WrestleMania XXVI, where Orton defeated Rhodes and DiBiase in a triple threat match.

-World Heavyweight Championship reigns (2010–2013)
+World championship reigns (2010–2013)

 After The Legacy disbanded, Orton spent most part of the year in World Title feuds.
 He unsuccessfully challenged Jack Swagger for the World Heavyweight Championship at Extreme Rules on April 25.
 At Fatal 4-Way on June 20, Orton competed in a fatal four-way WWE Championship match involving champion Cena, Edge, and Sheamus, who won the title after interference from The Nexus.
 On July 18 at Money in the Bank, Orton competed in a Money in the Bank ladder match for a WWE Championship contract, which was won by The Miz and, at SummerSlam on August 15, he faced the WWE Champion Sheamus in a match that ended in a disqualification, giving Orton the win, but not the title.
-Immediately afterward, Orton hit Sheamus with the chair and an RKO onto the broadcast table.